Italian Meatball Sandwich features delicious meatball sauce on French bread with homemade basil paste and melted mozzarella cheese. Amazing!

 - If using a combination of different sausages (Hot, sweet, Italian, Brats, etc), do NOT combine them into one mix for the meatballs.
 It adds to the great flavor for the meatballs to be different.
 Using wet hands, lightly roll sausage into 12 golf ball-size balls (about 2 oz. each).

-- In same pot (do not clean out the pan) add 2 more tablespoons oil, add fennel, onion and HALF of the garlic, season with salt and pepper and cook, stirring often, until onion is translucent and golden brown around edges, 8-10 minutes.
+- In same pot (do not clean out the pan) add 2 more Tablespoons oil, add 1 sliced fennel, 1 chopped onion and HALF of the garlic (5-6), season with salt and pepper and cook, stirring often, until onion is translucent and golden brown around edges, 8-10 minutes.

-- Add the tomatoes, crushing them with your hands as you go, and bring to a simmer.
+- Add 28 ounces tomatoes, crushing them with your hands as you go, and bring to a simmer.
 Season with more salt and pepper and cook, stirring occasionally, until sauce just begins to thicken, about 5 minutes.

 - Return meatballs to pot, bring to a simmer, and cook, stirring occasionally, until sauce is reduced by half and meatballs are coated and cooked through, 15-20 minutes.